 When deciding to become an online entrepreneur there’s soon an important existential question we have to answer: What type of business should I start?
 Which is the best one?

 We soon get stuck in analysis paralysis, some people even never get past it.
 To get you unstuck, we’ll be introducing four factors to help you make your decision.
-These are cashflowness, scalability, position in marketing funnel and last but not least, time.
+These are cashflowness, scalability, position in the marketing funnel, and last but not least, time.

 Read on till the end and we’ll cure your analysis paralysis once and forever.

-Unless you collected some money bags during your career of get a wealthy sponsor you might not have a big budget to spend on your new business.
-You want something that starts generating cashflow quickly without needing to throw money at it.
+Unless you collected some money bags during your career to get a wealthy sponsor you might not have a big budget to spend on your new business.
+You want something that starts generating cash flow quickly without needing to throw money at it.
 What you need first is a business that’s high in cashflowness.

 Cashflowness vs Scalability

 So ideally you have a business that’s high in both cashflowness & scalability.
-It will generate cashflow quickly due to its high cashflowness and later on showcase its high scalability in scaling to the moon.
+It will generate cash flow quickly due to its high cashflowness and later on showcasing its high scalability in scaling to the moon.

 |Type of Asset||Cashflowness||Scalability||Total|